Amyrobotics/android-sdk-on-robot/English-system-config-files-and-SDK/Customize/README.txt

+If you want to custumize Amy Voice Launcher, Please config these files and copy the \Customize folder to SD card root folder.

 \Customize  is resource folder.
-Please copy to SD root folder.
 \Customize\mp3 is music files folder.
 \Customize\Standby is standby resource folder.
 "home.txt" used to customize wakeup words shown on home screen, and also show the hints.